By Attorney Kelly Jesson

 While some people use these products to ensure they pass along an inheritance to their loved ones, these products also alleviate stress and potential burden on your family members (whether that means at death or in the event you can no longer care for yourself).
 Do not hesitate to contact me if you would like to be referred to an insurance professional to find out more information.
 I am not being paid to promote life insurance, but I feel strongly about these products, and I believe that it is an important part of the estate planning process.

-The due date for your business’s annual report depends upon the type of business, but April 15th is the deadline for most businesses.
+The due date for your business’s annual report depends upon the type of business, but generally April 15th is the deadline for most businesses.
+For 2022, the Secretary of State’s office has given everyone an extra day--the annual report due date is April 18.
 For corporations and partnerships (LLP and LLLP), the annual report is due to the Secretary of State’s Office the 15th day of the fourth month following the entity’s fiscal year’s end.
-For example, if your fiscal year ends on December 31, your annual report for that year is due on April 15th .
-All LLC’s must file the Annual Reports on April 15 each year after the date of creation.
+For example, if your fiscal year ends on December 31, your annual report for that year is due on April 15th.

 The consequence for not filing an Annual Report and/or paying the fee is that the Secretary of State can administratively dissolve your business.
 This means that you will lose the liability protection you enjoy by being a formal business, and a creditor can come after your personal assets.
 If you have questions about filing your Annual Report or want to learn more about the new business services offered by our firm, please reach out to Jesson & Rains!